-The Affirmative Action Officer or designee will act as an investigator.
-The investigator is neutral, objective and does not act as an advocate for either party.
+The Director of the Office of Equal Opportunity will review complaints filed and appoint an investigator, who will act under the supervision of the Director.
+The investigator is neutral, objective, and does not act as an advocate for either party.
 The investigator is authorized to contact all persons who may have information relevant to the complaint and shall have access to all relevant University records.
 The investigator shall also collect and evaluate other available documents and information relevant to the complaint and investigation (e.g., email communications, social media posts, photographs), as appropriate.
-The investigator shall maintain a record of the investigation, including any interviews, which shall be retained as an official Office of Affirmative Action record.
+The investigator shall maintain a record of the investigation, including any interviews, which shall be retained as an official Office of Equal Opportunity record.